-By involving local partners who can develop tourism services, new work opportunities in rural areas will be created.
-Local guides are important for high-quality tours and guide education is an important part of the project.
+By involving local partners who can develop tourism services, new work opportunities in rural areas have been created.
+Local guides are important for high-quality tours and guide education was an important part of the project.

-The project partners include non-governmental organizations with members volunteering in the project as well as a national authority, a municipality and a small private enterprise.
+The project partners include non-governmental organisations with members volunteering in the project as well as a national authority, a municipality and a small private enterprise.

 The central Baltic area has many different biotopes, suitable for a rich and interesting fauna with many species that are rare in the rest of Europe.

 During migration the Arctic species pass, rest and feed along extensive undeveloped coastal areas – grasslands or bare, small islands in the archipelago.